Serena's ace bests McEnroe's double fault

 story by Buzz Bissinger about her relationship with fiancé and Reddit co-founder Alexis Ohanian features photographs by Annie Leibovitz, including the cover shot of a bare and beautiful, and very pregnant, Williams.

-And now Vanity Fair has Serena, her first child due this fall, in all her glory, following in the footsteps of women like Demi Moore, Cindy Crawford, Monica Bellucci and Britney Spears.
+Vanity Fair has Serena, her first child due this fall, in all her glory, following in the footsteps of women like Demi Moore, Cindy Crawford, Monica Bellucci and Britney Spears.
 Exposing America to one of the things it still cowers in the corner away from, the pregnant body, is one thing.
 But for Serena, a figure who has endured unrelenting denigration of her body, it is revolutionary.

 Serena Williams isn't just an athlete.
 She's an icon, a person who needs no last name.
 Putting her body on display is something she takes very seriously, whether on the cover of a magazine, on the tennis court, or wandering around with friends.
 When hawking her clothing line on Home Shopping Network a few years back, she noted that long sleeved shirts